TESTARtool/TESTAR_viz/README.md

      \**the occupied space in the graph is made transparent*

 06. Selecting graph elements
-    - nodes or edges by mouse click or by boxing.
+    - Nodes or edges by mouse click or by making a box with CTRL+Left-Click.
     - Show Shortest path between 2 selected nodes.
     - Exporting selected node data to CSV.
-    - exporting selected edge data to CSV.
+    - Exporting selected edge data to CSV.
-    - list of screen-prints of nodes( ordered by node selection).
+    - List of screen-prints of nodes( ordered by node selection).
-    - print the PDF (via browser) to have a single document for reference.
+    - Print PDF (via browser) to have a single document for reference.

 07. TESTAR test sequences
     - Highlight Nodes that are *created by* (or *updated-by*) a specific test run